 If you'd like to support us and get something great in return, check out our PDF OSCE Checklist Booklet containing over 100 OSCE checklists in PDF format.

-A 1-month-old male infant was brought into A&E by his parents and maternal grandmother.
-The grandmother was concerned that the infant was unusually drowsy and hard to rouse for feedings.
+A 1-month-old male infant is brought into A&E by his parents and maternal grandmother.
+The grandmother is concerned that the infant is unusually drowsy and hard to rouse for feeding.

 How long has the infant been lethargic?

 Initially, the parents stated that the infant had been drowsy for 1-2 days.
 After speaking with the grandmother, it became apparent that the infant had been lethargic for over two weeks and had vomited several times over the last week.

 Do the parents have any other concerns about the infant?

 No concerns are voiced by the parents and they denied any fevers, vomiting, seizures, or accidental injury.
 However, the child’s father mentions to you in the corridor after your initial discussion that he had accidentally dropped the infant in his crib a week ago and wondered if that might be related to the infant’s current presentation.

 The infant is breastfed and feeding 10 times a day, however, he needs to be woken for feeds.
 She denied any issues with breastfeeding and is receiving support from a lactation consultant.